Introduction

 Anecdote: My First Encounter with Graphic Design Software

-I remember my first experience with CorelDRAW back in the late ’90s.
+I remember my first experience with old graphic design software like CorelDRAW back in the late ’90s.
 As a teenager eager to experiment with visual art, the software was a revelation.
 Although clunky compared to today’s sleek tools, it allowed me to create digital art with shapes, fonts, and colors I could only dream of drawing by hand.
 Looking back now, I realize how much it helped me understand the basics of graphic design.
-That old software introduced me to the endless possibilities of visual creativity.
+That old graphic design software introduced me to the endless possibilities of visual creativity.

 Key Old Graphic Design Software